Further Investigation of the Survivability of Code Technical Debt Items: Threats To Validity

 \section{Threats To Validity}

 In this section, we present the potential threats to validity that might affect the results and findings of this study.
-We discuss below the threats to the construct, internal, and external validity of the study as recommended by Wohlin et~al.~\cite{wohlin2012experimentation}.
+We discuss below the threats to the construct, internal, and external validity of the study.

 The main threat to validity is the \textit{Construct Validity}, i.e., the relationship between the theory and observation.
-The construct validity threats comprise of the errors and imprecision in measurement procedure adopted during the data collection process.
-We use SonarQube as a tool to detect code TDIs in the system.
-We also use the categories defined by SonarQube, and employed in other research studies (e.g., \cite{digkas2018developers}), to categorize the types of code TDIs.
+The construct validity threats comprise of the errors and imprecision in measurement procedure adopted during the data collection process and whether the measurements actually reflect the construct being studied.
+We use SonarQube, a widely used tool for measuring TD, to detect code TDIs in the system.
+We also use the categories defined by SonarQube and employed in other research studies (e.g., \cite{digkas2018developers}), to categorise the types of code TDIs.
 We identify code TDIs in the systems using the default profile for \texttt{Java} by SonarQube.
 We acknowledge the problems that might arise due to the use of a particular tool, i.e., SonarQube, which includes the thresholds, measurements, and rules used to detect code TDIs and the possibility of having false positives and false negatives in the collected data.

+Another threat to validity is regarding the detection of bugs and vulnerabilities.
+Bugs and vulnerabilities that are detected now might not have been detected when the systems were being developed, and there was no way for the developers to be aware of their existence.
+Therefore, no tool could warn the developers to remove the flaws when they were introduced.

 \textit{Internal Validity} refers to the degree to which the presented evidence can support a cause and effect relationship within the context of the study.

 Our results are based on the \texttt{R} packages used to calculate the survivability curves.
 Different implementations of the same survivability analysis might lead to obtaining different results.
-The fact that one of the systems, (i.e., \texttt{Ind1}) was developed following the principles of clean-code~\cite{Martin2008} might have an influence on the results of the analysis of how code TDIs are removed, especially when it comes to the analysis of code smells and bugs being removed due to the development of new features.
+The fact that one of the systems (i.e., Industrial 1) was developed following the principles of clean-code~\cite{Martin2008} might have an influence on the results of the analysis of how code TDIs are removed, especially when it comes to the analysis of code smells and bugs being removed due to the development of new features.

-Moreover, in the case of \texttt{Ind1}, the association between the main activity tagged by developers in each commit and the different activities that it can contain is a threat to the internal validity.
-In this system, we analyzed the four activities tagged by developers.
-Though we use the developers comments to identify the main \textit{intent} of a given commit, the same commit might comprise several different activities.
-Our results might have been affected by this fact and we plan to deeper investigate this phenomena in further empirical studies.